vishnubk/peasoup/README.md

 ## New Features in the Latest Version

-* **Full Keplerian Orbit Searches**: Support for circular (3-parameter) and elliptical (5-parameter) Keplerian orbital binary searches using a template bank.
+* **Template Bank Searches**: `Peasoup` now supports going beyond acceleration and jerk searches to perform coherent Keplerian binary parameter searches using a template bank.
+Circular orbit templates use three parameters: orbital angular frequency (ω), projected semi-major axis (τ), and orbital phase (ϕ).
+Elliptical templates add eccentricity (e) and longitude of periastron (ωₚ), enabling detection of short-period compact orbit binaries.

 * **CUDA 12.6 Compatibility**: Now builds and runs with CUDA versions up to 12.6.
 Previous issues with legacy texture memory in `dedisp` are fixed.